Portraits of Mozart: Background

-Mozart's physical appearance was described by family and friends, among them his wife Constanze, his sister Nannerl and his work colleague Michael Kelly.
+Mozart's physical appearance was described by family and friends, among them his wife Constanze, his sister Nannerl and his colleague Michael Kelly.
 These descriptions share some common traits: Mozart's small stature, thin frame, and pale complexion.
 The composer's face was marked by his childhood case of smallpox.
 He had a prominent nose, large blue eyes and a small mouth.

 Only a few portraits of Mozart were made during his lifetime; most portraits were realised after his death, as his fame spread.
 According to Robert Bory, 62 portraits of Mozart and pictorial representations of all kinds exist; but they vary widely in size, media used, style, and above all, authenticity.
 Mozart experts who have examined the portraits, such as Arthur Hutchings, Arthur Schurig and Alfred Einstein, emphasize the contrast between the sheer number of artworks that purport to represent Mozart and their sparse iconographic value.
 Schurig wrote in 1913: "Mozart has been the subject of more portraits quite unrelated to his actual appearance than any other famous man.
 An adoring posterity has not conceived a more incorrect physical image of any other notability."
 Such views arise from the analysis of the existing paintings, miniatures, sketches, drawings, cameos, and engravings of the composer.

 The German musicologist Emil Vogel realised the first detailed study of the Mozart iconography in 1899, followed by Edward Speyer in 1916 and 1919.
-Arthur Schurig recopilated and described the available portraits (classified as authentic, dubious and inauthentic) in an appendix of his 1920 edition of Leopold Mozart's travel notes from between 1763–71.
+Arthur Schurig recopilated and described the available portraits (classified as authentic, dubious and inauthentic) in an appendix of his 1920 edition of Leopold Mozart's travel notes from between 1763 and 1771.
 Julius Leisching in 1926 and Max Zenger in 1941 made further studies in the vein of Schurig.
 Otto Erich Deutsch established in 1961 an exhaustive list of the authentic portraits and the forgeries, mostly from the 19th century.
 The conclusion of this work is that only eight works of art, of unequal interest, were produced by authors who knew Mozart directly, or by sketches taken from drawings made from life.
 Since then, Mozart's "biographical paintings" have been published with more care, generally following the criteria that emerged from this analysis.

 The inauthentic portraits consist of three types.
 First are portraits of other people (most often young male musicians), claimed later to be of Mozart.
 Second are forgeries of various kinds, created for money or fame, in which the image is claimed to represent Mozart but is fabricated.
 The third category is formed by fantastical paintings, the product of the artist's imagination, with no basis in Mozart's actual appearance or in existing iconography.
 Most of these are inspired by the abundant supply of myths and legends that arose surrounding Mozart.
 The inauthentic portraits are not always worthless, since some of them provide informative iconographic data on musical instruments of Mozart's time, or on the other people who appear in them.